JesseDarr/dARM/README.md

 | Face Width | 14 mm | |
 | Clearance Factor | 0.3 mm |

-Below is an exploded animation for the forearm.
+Below is an explode animation for the forearm.

 https://github.com/user-attachments/assets/69bd7a27-f76a-4634-a556-fa9e3ffe39f6